There are lots of facts and myths about skim milk, which is a type of milk with the fat removed.

 There is just one problem; all these vitamins are fat-soluble.

-This being the case, when skim milk has its fat removed, it also loses the majority of these vitamins.
+When the manufacturing process removes the fat from skim milk, it also loses the majority of these vitamins.

-Manufacturers must (by law) fortify skim milk with synthetic vitamin D to make up for this loss.
-Additionally, some producers may also fortify their milk with vitamin A - it is their choice.
+Manufacturers fortify skim milk with synthetic vitamin A and D to make up for this loss.

 On average, the skim milk in this study contributed 1.3% of the RDA for vitamin A per 244 ml serving.